johnalison/obsidian-notes/Journal/14 October 2024 Monday.md

 Chat with Matteo re:Dark Photons
 - [[Low mass di-electrons]]

-Fixing error of files being renames
+Fixing error of files being renamed.. only extract on demand.

 # [[Classifier Studies]]
 - More [[Setting up Falcon]]